Judahteista/judahteista.github.io/index.md

 # Judah Teista's Portfolio

-I am a computer science major at CSUF and i plan on graduating
+I am a computer science major at CSUF and i plan on graduating some day

 ## Favorite CPSC 120L Labs